 And, my God!
 We need something exciting and fun to take our attention off of the daily death-counts and scary “breaking news” reports that just regurgitate the same danger-hyped news to needlessly scare people.

 But those that pan the new record holder as ‘cheating’ ignore the traditions of the Run.
 The original idea for the race was kicked off with a Dodge van, but that ‘common vehicle’ origin rapidly escalated to a Ferrari winning the first official race, driven by legendary racer Dan Gurney.
-Today’s racers may spend hundreds of thousands of dollars on vehicles, technology, logistics, and even airplane spotters and NASCAR-style pit crews stationed at gas stations.
+Today’s racers may spend tens or hundreds of thousands of dollars on vehicles, technology, logistics, and even airplane spotters and NASCAR-style pit crews stationed at gas stations.
 Oh, the drivers face jail time if caught, something sports competitors never face.

 One note: given the winning spirits of competitors, just as the record for running a mile keeps getting faster and continually breaking existing “impossible” records, you can bet someone will break this record during normal traffic conditions.